Skip to Content Skip to Navigation

 Our asbestos inspectors are the most experienced in the business.
 They can give you reliable advice about what to do if your home does turn out to contain loose fill asbestos – whether that means taking part in the NSW Government’s Voluntary Purchase and Demolition Program, or keeping your home and taking steps to minimise the danger of exposure to asbestos.

-Pre-purchase asbestos inspections
+Pre-purchase asbestos and lead inspections

 Airsafe employee in front of an Airsafe van